 EC Softball Coaching Staff

-Kristin Chaney is in her second year as Head Coach after four years as the assistant coach.
+Kristin Chaney is in her third season as Head Coach after four years as the assistant coach.

 In addition to her coaching duties, Chaney serves as academic advisor to student athletes.

 Prior to joining the ECCC staff, Chaney attended the University of Southern Mississippi, where she received master and bachelor’s degrees in sports administration in 2008 and 2007, respectively.
 She was also a standout member of the Lady Eagle basketball team, receiving most valuable player honors following the 2005-06 and 2006-07 seasons.
 In addition, she received the Female Student of the Year and Lady Eagle Award in 2006-07.
 She was also a member of the 2006-07 and 2007-08 Lady Eagle softball teams.

 Chaney is a 2005 honor graduate of ECCC and Hall of Fame member.
 She is recognized as the College’s only two-sport All-American (basketball/softball) and was selected a National Junior College Athletic Association Academic All-American.
 She finished second in the NJCAA Female Athlete of the Year competition.